 In the nineteenth century the temple was threatened by demolition, which was avoided by the coincidence.
 Prussians were preparing for demolition in 1805, but in 1806 they had to withdraw from Poznań in front of the Napoleonic army.
 In 1817, the Prussian authorities again announced their intention to demolish and proceeded to bid the church, but it ended in failure.
 The chapter rented a temple at the time.
 A year later, it was visited by the successor of the Prussian throne, the future Frederic William IV, who appreciated the beauty of the church and forbade its demolition.
 The renovation was carried out in 1859-1862.
 During World War II the church was on fire, but it survived happily.

-The three-aisle, two and a half bay interior was covered with a stellar vault: eight-pointed in the central nave, four-pointed in the aisles.
+The three-aisle, two bay interior was covered with a stellar vault: eight-pointed in the central nave, four-pointed in the aisles.
 They were spread over three aisles separated by arcades, supported by six polygonal pillars.
 Bays of the central nave received a rectangular shape similar to a square, while bays of aisles were formed on the projection of an elongated rectangle parallel to the axis of the church.
 In the east, an ambulatory with an external wall enclosed by a pentagon was created around the three-sided closing of the central nave.
 In the western part there is a gallery, accessible from the ground floor with a staircase in the wall thickness.